W1NTER26/jackwinterdev/_projects/website.md

 ## Features
-- Responsive design
+- Showcases my work
-- Project showcase
+- A place to explore my projects